anlai46/data-analytics-portfolio/README.md

-## 👋 Hi — Welcome to My Data Analytics Portfolio
+## Welcome to My Data Analytics Portfolio

-I'm currently transitioning into data analytics after studying computer science.
-Over time, I’ve developed a strong interest in uncovering insights from data to solve real world problems and drive smarter decisions.
-This portfolio showcases my independent projects as I build hands on experience with tools like SQL, Excel, Tableau, and Python.
+Hi, I’m Andrew.
+I studied computer science, and over time, I’ve grown really interested in using data to solve real world problems and drive better decisions.
+This portfolio highlights the projects I’ve worked on independently to sharpen my skills and apply data analytics in practical ways.

-Each project here is something I designed, cleaned, analyzed, and visualized from start to finish, with a focus on both business impact and clear storytelling.
-I’m constantly learning and refining my skills, and this space is where I document that growth.
+Each project here was completed end to end, from data cleaning and exploration to analysis and visualization.
+I’ve used tools like SQL, Excel, Tableau, and Python to dig into datasets, extract insights, and communicate findings in a way that supports business thinking.

+I’m always learning, and this space is where I share that ongoing progress.

 ---

-## 🧠 Projects
+## Projects

 ### 1. **Customer Sales Analysis**
 **Tools used:** SQL, Tableau, Excel